PennLINC/qsirecon/docs/builtin_workflows.rst

 *********************

-Instead of offering a bewildering number of options for constructing connectivity matrices, ``qsirecon`` will construct as many connectivity matrices as it can given the reconstruction methods.
+Instead of offering a bewildering number of options for constructing connectivity matrices, *QSIRecon* will construct as many connectivity matrices as it can given the reconstruction methods.
 It is **highly** recommended that you pick a weighting scheme before you run these pipelines and only look at those numbers.